 Best Places To Stay in Sagres

-Even though Aljezur might not have the fame of Sagres, the small town close to the western Atlantic coast is just another mekka for surfers in Algarve.
+Even though Aljezur might not have the fame of Sagres, the small town close to the western Atlantic coast is just another Mekka for surfers in Algarve.
 The village itself consists of whitewashed houses and narrow streets.

-It is still unspoilt by tourism and thanks to its location in a fertile valley, it produces loads of fruits and vegetables.
+It is still unspoiled by tourism and thanks to its location in a fertile valley, it produces loads of fruits and vegetables.
 A majestic castle is towering on top of the village and offers breathtaking views (for free).

-The best beaches for surfing in Aljezur are only a short drive away and offer to surf fun for beginners, intermediate and advanced surfers alike.
+The best beaches for surfing in Aljezur are only a short drive away and offer surf fun for beginners, intermediate and advanced surfers alike.
 The most popular beaches are Praia da Arrifana, Praia da Bordeira and Praia do Castelejo.

 Best Places To Stay in Aljezur